 Vegan Pumpkin Trifle, an easy dessert for Fall / Autumn or the festive season!
 It's a crowd pleaser and happens to be egg free, dairy free and can be made gluten-free.

-This trifle has layers of pumpkin cake, pumpkin custard pudding, whipped cream, butterscotch sauce and ginger cookies.
-It's packed with pumpkin, warm spices and lots of delicious textures!
+This trifle has layers of pumpkin bread, pumpkin custard pudding, whipped cream, butterscotch sauce and ginger cookies.
+It's packed with real pumpkin, warm spices and lots of delicious textures!

-The cake recipe is based on my pumpkin spice donuts and produces a fluffy and moist cake that you can easily cut into cubes.
+The cake recipe is based on my vegan pumpkin bread and pumpkin coffee cake and produces a fluffy and moist cake that you can easily cut into cubes.

 I baked the cake in 2 x 8-inch pans but you can also use a large sheet pan.
 Once it's cooled, simply cut the cake into 1-inch cubes or thereabouts.
 This step can be done 1-2 days in advance of serving.

 Making the pumpkin custard pudding

 This pumpkin pudding is thick and creamy and doesn't soak into the cubes of pumpkin cake.

 My main tip for the pudding is to cook it on the stovetop until it's thickened.
 Cooking it for too little time will result in a runny pudding that doesn't really set in the fridge.